benber86/curve-blog/content/posts/gho-users/index.md

 The most obvious change is, of course, the tremendous increase in the proportion of flows going towards staking, from 3.8% to 19.1%.
 The corollary to this increase is a decrease in the flows towards DEXes such as Uniswap (12.8% to 1.2%) or Balancer (11% to 1.8%).
 This indicates that the staking program was successful at preventing users from selling GHO for other stablecoins or crypto assets.
-Mitigating selling pressure this way would, in turn, help stabilize the peg.
+Mitigating selling pressure this way did, in turn, help stabilize the peg.

 It's true that not all users might have been using DEXes to sell their GHO.
 Looking at second-order flows on major DEXes, we can see in the chart below that in the absence of staking rewards a significant proportion of users were using DEXes to provide liquidity and get yield on their GHO.